WebDevJasonCameron/HackerRank-Sandbox/ReadMe.md

 # Hanker Rank Sandbox

+## 2022 -7 19 | First Video
+Setting a goal to publish my first video on Monday, July 25th.
+That is when the video needs to go live.
+I want the video completed by July 22 (Friday).
+I would like to get a video out every week.
+Each video will cover a coding challenge that looks interesting to me.
+Some of them will be the ones I figured out on my own.
+Others will be on challenges that I hadn't a clue on how to start (or finish).
+I'll put the script in that week's video package.
+I should have the challenge instructions, starting code, and my completed code (with comments).

 ## 2022 07 15 | Video Walk Through
 Added another package.
 This package system will keep code organized for videos.
 This code can be used for screenshots, videos, and copy/paste explanation.